Committed Philadelphia Bicycle Accident Attorney

-Other types of injury: There is no list that could possibly cover every conceivable type of personal injury you might suffer, and my practice is not limited to the areas listed above.
-If you have been injured by a defective prescription drug, for example, or if you have become the victim of a violent crime, you still have a personal injury claim that I might be able to help you with.
+Other types of injury: There is no list that could possibly cover every conceivable type of injury you might suffer, and my practice is not limited to the areas listed above.
+If you have been injured by a defective prescription drug, for example, or if you have become the victim of a violent crime, you still have an injury claim that I might be able to help you with.

 Frequently Asked Questions (FAQs)

 Which insurance company is responsible for paying my bicycle accident claim?